-We recently have acquired substantially all the propane assets of United Propane, Inc., which geographically expanded our operations into several new states, including Maryland, Delaware, and West Virginia.
-We cannot assure you that we will successfully integrate this acquisition and other acquisitions into our operations, or that we will achieve the desired profitability from our acquisitions.
+We have recently completed the Independent Propane Company and Pro Gas acquisitions, which geographically expanded our operations into several new states, including Arkansas, Florida, Georgia, Oklahoma, South Carolina and Texas.
+For the year ended September 30, 2001, the Independent Propane Company and Pro Gas operations constituted 49% of our pro forma gross profits and 47% of our pro forma EBITDA.
+We cannot assure you that we will successfully integrate these acquisitions into our operations, or that we will achieve the desired profitability from these acquisitions.
 Failure to successfully integrate these substantial acquisitions could adversely affect our operations and cash flows available for distribution to our unitholders.